s2tephen/huntr/docs/design.md

 * An **email** is a message from Anne Hunter.
 * A **listing** is a processed email.
 Listings with a date/time are called **events**.
-* A user can **filter** the listings by **category**, which are chosen from predetermined categories including events, internships, announcements, etc.
+* A user can **filter** the listings by **category**, which are chosen from predetermined categories including events, external opportunities, and campus opportunities.
 * A user can **search** the text of the listings for a desired string.
 * A user can **favorite** listings of interest for easy access.